 The bond of marriage is one of the most sacred bonds and contract any two people can make.
-Successful marriages don't just happen by chance.
+A good preparation is needed for making that most serious contract.

 Suffering is part of the journey everyone makes in their lifetime.
 But at the same time we must believe that we never walk alone; Jesus is always with us.

 The call of Jesus for his disciples to be servants includes everyone--from the lowest in society to royalty and the privileged.

 In today's reading Jesus reminds us that living out the gospel in our lives on earth will provide us with a happiness only God can give.

 In today's Gospel passage Jesus points out that no one can guarantee his or her future life.
 When death comes we have only ourselves to present to the Lord.

 One of the graces each of us has is being an "instrument of peace" that God can use for the sake of others.